taylorwood/taylorwood.github.io/_posts/2018-10-15-clojure-spec-faq.md

 (gen/sample (s/gen ::palindrome))
 => ("" "" "e" "PA6AP" "OUdTdUO" "k" "N" "0" "1T353T1" "D4V4D")
 ```
-Some spec functions also take an optional _overrides_ map allowing you to specify custom generators without associating them with the spec definitions directly.
+Some spec functions also take an optional _overrides_ map of custom generators without needing to associate them with the spec definitions directly.

 **Q: How can I generate data with parent/child relationships?**